 In my research for this article I came across a very unique piece of lighting equipment.

-I've seen large ring lights before, often used in the fashion photography industry, but not a lighting accessory quite like this one.
+I've seen large ring lights before, often used in the fashion photography industry, but not a lighting accessory quite like this one that can be used to add fill light to your close-up subject.

 This will provide a nice large reflective surface (relative to the size of your subject) to fill in the shadows that are prevalent to the view from your camera.
 Depending on the direction of the main light source, this gadget is flexible and can be angled to get just the right effect.